Updated Dec 04, 2020

 |Transitive peering||Not supported||Not supported|

 On Azure, you can peer between VNets that exist in different subscriptions.
 Similarly, on Google Cloud, you can peer between VPC networks that exist in different projects or organizations.
 To peer VPC networks between projects, you can peer a given VPC network with a Shared VPC network.
 To peer VPC networks between organizations, you can peer with VPC networks that exist within projects within those organizations.

 In some scenarios, an on-premises-to-cloud VPN might not provide the speed or security required by a particular workload.
 For these situations, Azure and Google, in conjunction with partners, both allow you to lease a network line that has a guaranteed capacity level.

 Azure offers ExpressRoute, which allows you to set up a private leased line into Azure by way of a partner carrier facility.
 Each partner location services a specific region.

 Google offers an equivalent service called Cloud Interconnect.
 As with ExpressRoute and Azure, Cloud Interconnect allows you to set up a regional leased line into Google Cloud by way of a partner facility.
 However, the line uses public networks.

 In addition to carrier peering, Google Cloud also allows you to connect directly to Google's network rather than through a third-party partner.
-Azure does not offer this service.
+Azure provides Peering Service for public direct peering only through a third-party using.

 Content delivery network (CDN) peering